cran/photobiologyInOut/README.md

 parsed metadata extracted from them.

-Data files from **spectrometers** from the following suppliers are currently supported: Wasatch Photonics, Avantes, LI-COR, Macam Photonics, and Ocean Optics/Ocean Insight.
+Data files from **spectrometers** from the following suppliers are currently supported: CID Bio-Science, Wasatch Photonics, Avantes, LI-COR, Macam Photonics, and Ocean Optics/Ocean Insight.

 Data files from **data loggers** from the following suppliers are currently supported: Campbell Scientific and YoctoPuce.